maekind/jenkins/README.md

 # Samples

-- docker-compose-sample.yaml file: This is sample that maps jenkins data folder (/var/jenkins_home) to an external NFS folder.
+- docker-compose-sample.yaml file: This is a sample that maps jenkins data folder (/var/jenkins_home) to an external NFS folder.
 In my case, placed into a NAS.
-In order to have this sample running, you have to replace variables $FQDN with your NAS ip or fqdn and $YOUR_PATH with the data folder. s
+In order to have this sample running, you have to replace variables $FQDN with your NAS ip or fqdn address and $YOUR_PATH with the data folder.

 ## Credits